Family Ski Trip Packing List

 Pro Tip: To rent or to bring your own?
 You can always rent heavy, expensive and bulky ski gear in your destination especially if you're flying!

 Skiing / Snowboarding Accessories

-EzPacking Tip: Your packing list won’t be complete without the proper skiing (or snowboarding) accessories.
+Pro Tip: Your packing list won’t be complete without the proper skiing (or snowboarding) accessories.
 Imagine being out on the slopes in the middle of the day without goggles or sunglasses!
-Don’t forget to pack your skiing (or snowboarding) accessories.
-Pack skiing gloves or mittens as well, because they keep you warm and they’re cute.
+It's also more hygienic and these items don't take up much space anyway.

 Resort / Non-Ski Clothes